szilard-nemeth/yarn-dev-tools/README.md

 # YARN-dev tools

-This project contains various developer helper scripts in order to simplify everyday tasks related to Git and Apache Hadoop YARN development.
+This project contains various developer helper scripts in order to simplify every day tasks related to Apache Hadoop YARN development.

-### Getting started / Setup

-You need to have Python 3.8 and [poetry](https://python-poetry.org/docs/#installation) installed.

-Run `make` from this directory and all python dependencies will be installed required by the project.

-## Running the tests

-TODO

 ## Main dependencies

 * [gitpython](https://gitpython.readthedocs.io/en/stable/) - GitPython is a python library used to interact with git repositories, high-level like git-porcelain, or low-level like git-plumbing.
 * [tabulate](https://pypi.org/project/tabulate/) - python-tabulate: Pretty-print tabular data in Python, a library and a command-line utility.
 * [bs4](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) - Beautiful Soup is a Python library for pulling data out of HTML and XML files.

+* TODO: Missing dependencies

 ## Contributing

 TODO